twuilliam/nodes-info/lisa.md

 module load cuDNN
 ```

+You need to load `eb` first to have access to the CUDA modules.

 Pick the version you want for CUDA by looking at what's available `module avail CUDA`

 ## Get a node with torque